Accessing buildings and facilities

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

-The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, grouped by age.
-In 2018, 90% of people with disability aged 5–14 had no difficulty accessing buildings or facilities, compared with 63% of those aged 65 and over.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, by disability group.
+In 2022, 74% of people in the learning and understanding disability group had no difficulty accessing buildings or facilities, compared with 62% of people with head injury, stroke or acquired brain injury.

 More detailed data by age group are shown in the table.